martin-brennan/rain/README.md

 - Stores information about the current documentation block
 - Stores method, doc, route, responses, params
 - Storage model for all of the different parts of each block

+Rain::Output
+- Handles reading of template and asset files
+- Handles sending doc information and parts to be rendered into ERB templates
+- Uses parsed rainopts.yml file in output
+- Renders HTML to rain_out directory